awslabs/aws-encryption-sdk-specification/changes/2023-09-26_encryption-context-decrypt/background.md

 ### API changes

-If required encryption context keys match any keys stored in the message header, their values MUST match.
-Otherwise old messages are not compatible with the required encryption context CMM.
+If any required encryption context keys from the CMM's `DecryptionMaterials` response match any keys stored in the message header, their values MUST match.

 ```
 forall k <- decryptionMaterials.requiredEncryptionContextKeys